al-ixus/crawler/README.md

 # Spark Java Web Crawler
-Web Crawler on a Spark Java Micro Framework
+Web Crawler on a Spark Java Micro Framework - A Docker Microservice Example

 Full documentation of the framework: http://sparkjava.com/